 • Using the internet, we can connect for consultation, training, and supervision of therapy sessions in your home.

 Well, that depends on many different factors.
-Including but not limited to the results of the assessment.
-But the recommended minimum level of intensity of treatment is 20 hours per week, programs can go up to 40 hours per week if necessary.
+Including but not limited to the results of the assessment, the age of your child at the onset of treatment etc. But the recommended minimum level of intensity of treatment is 20 hours per week, programs can go up to 40 hours per week if necessary.

 After an assessment of your child's needs, we can work together to set goals that are appropriate for your child.
 Based on that assessment and goal setting - we will come to a recommended number of hours per week for the programming.